alphagov/govuk-developer-docs/source/manual/connect-to-vcloud-director.html.md

 Password: ...
 VPN gateway: ...
 ```
-4. Add the MFA key to an app such as Google Authenticator in order to obtain a working second factor.
+4. Add the MFA key to an app such as Google Authenticator.
+This will be your second factor for logging into the Carrenza VPN.
 5. Convert the VPN client certificate from PEM format to PFX format by running
    `openssl pkcs12 -export -in ~/carrenza-vpn-cert-and-key.pem -out carrenza-vpn-cert-and-key.pfx`.
    You'll be asked for two passwords (one for decrypting the PEM and one for encrypting the PFX).
 The first one is the `Certificate passphrase` field from `carrenza/vpn-credentials`.
 You can choose the second one, or use the same as the first.